-Continue on to read my crochet origins story:
+Continue on to read my own crochet origins story:

 Crochet Origin Story

-Ever since graduating in 2008 i have been unsure where to take my art degree and how to use it and integrate it into my everyday life.
+Ever since graduating BA Visual Arts in 2008 i have been unsure where to take my art degree and how to use it and integrate it into my everyday life.
 I crocheted myself through my course drawing on my family connections through the craft and translating these into all sorts of installations and projects, which you can find referenced HERE and also HERE.
-Not sure if i had mentioned how i originally learned, so forgive me if i am repeating myself.

-After finishing my Visual Arts Degree and whilst considering all the possibilities, i found that i could never leave it alone for long. i have explored many avenues, but the one thing which was constant in my creative endeavors over the years was crochet.
+After finishing my Visual Arts Degree and whilst considering all the possibilities, i found that i could never leave crochet alone for too long.

 CROCHET is HEALING!

-If you fancy trying a new relaxation technique, work with people who could benefit from some crochet magic or if you are interested in sharing your experiences with crochet please do not hesitate to do so on the GET INVOLVED page of this website where you can leave your own comments and stories.
+So, if you fancy trying a new relaxation technique, work with people who could benefit from some crochet magic or if you are interested in sharing your experiences with crochet please do not hesitate to GET INVOLVED.

-I am fully DBS checked and offer workshops in Timperley, South Manchester and Trafford Area.
-See below for list of workshops currently available:
+I am fully DBS checked and offer workshops in South Manchester and Trafford Area.
+Please CONTACT ME for details of workshops i can offer, or check my crochet BLOG for more information on what is/ has been happening for the foreseeable future/ recent past….